Recent Cases & News

 Eva Baker of TeensGotCents and local television station, Buzz TV, recently invited Bryan Gowdy to appear on a Buzz TV segment called "Centsible Leadership."
 This segment exposes young people to business leaders and community trustees to learn leadership paradigms and the practical steps they can take to develop their leadership skills.

-Watch the interview segment here.
+Watch the interview segment here

 Bryan Gowdy, and his client Terrence Graham were recently the focus of a Florida Times Union article about the significant role Mr. Graham's case has played in leading to hundreds of people in Florida and across the United States becoming eligible for resentencings under Graham.
 The article is part of the Times' ongoing look at juvenile life without parole and the resentencing efforts taking place statewide.

-To read the full article, click here.
+To read the articles, click here and here.